The Perfect Time to Visit the Adirondacks This Fall

 Our advice?
 Focus on the things you will do during your stay.
 The variety of activities — outdoor adventures, museums, historic sites, theatre, live music, history, great food, breweries and distilleries — is endless.

-And luck for you, ADK taste is your sherpa to the fun things to do.
-We do the hard work and gather recommendations for places to eat, shop, stay and fun and exciting things to do.
+And lucky for you, ADK Taste is your sherpa to all the fun stuff to do.
+We do the hard work and gather recommendations for places to eatshopstay and do fun and exciting things.
 We add to our site daily, so check back frequently.
 Or, better yet, subscribe to our weekly newsletter below for our latest insight and intel.

 Why trust us?
 Our team visits places anonymously and pays for everything ourselves.
 We do not accept free meals, lodging, or compensation for our reviews.